 Few breeds can compare with the sheer intelligence of the German Shepherd.
-With undying loyalty and an eagerness to learn, GSDs have become one of the world’s most popular dogs.
+With their unwavering loyalty and an eagerness to learn, German Shepherds have become one of the world’s most popular dogs.
 In fact, they’re always second place in America!

-However, this breed is more than just brains.
-The German Shepherd’s handsome and dignified appearance, along with their mesmerizing stance, also contribute to their lasting popularity.
+However, this breed is more than just brains and brawn.
+The GSD’s handsome and dignified appearance, along with their mesmerizing stance, also contribute to their lasting popularity.
 And of course, breed’s beautiful coat colors also play a huge part.

 Though generally darker, German Shepherds come in quite a few color variants, along with some unique blends.
 If you thought they all come in the standard black and tan, then you’re in for a surprise.
 We take a look at some of the most stunning German Shepherd colors ever.